MithrilJS/mithril.js/docs/hyperscript.md

 }
 ```

-Instead, prefer using Javascript expressions such as the ternary operator and Array methods.
+Instead, prefer using JavaScript expressions such as the ternary operator and Array methods.

 ```javascript
 // PREFER